-I did make these watercolor heart decorations for Valentine’s, but I will be keeping them up all year round.
+I made these watercolour heart decorations for Valentine’s, but I will keep them up all year round.
 Many of my handmade Valentine’s crafts stay on my gallery wall all year round, like my pinecone flower heart and neon heart light.

-On my mantle, the embroidered hearts I made last week will be staying for the rest of the year.
-I like to have symbols of love around my home in the form of heart decorations, especially with the way the world is at the moment.
+On my mantle, the embroidered hearts I made last week will stay for the rest of the year.
+I like to have symbols of love around my home in the form of heart decorations, especially with how the world is now.

-I know I say this with almost every craft I make, but I did have fun making both the paper mache heart and the hanging heart wall decoration.
+I say this with almost every craft, but I had fun making the paper mache heart and the hanging heart wall decoration.

-The fun bit was just playing with the watercolor inks and trying out different techniques.
-I played around with both salt and alcohol, experimenting with the effects they had on the inks.
-I used the same inks for my Scandi style doodle flower decorations.
+The fun bit was playing with the watercolour inks and trying different techniques.
+I played around with salt and alcohol, experimenting with their effects on the inks.
+I used the same inks for my Scandi-style doodle flower decorations.

 Both adults and children can enjoy this craft.
-I know the children would enjoy playing with the watercolor inks to get a tie-dye effect.
+I know the children would enjoy playing with the watercolour inks to get a tie-dye effect.

 What You Need

 - Scrap piece of cardboard – I used a large Amazon box.
-The size all depends on how big you want to make your Paper Mache heart.
-My heart was approx. 30 cm (12 inches) at its widest point.
+The size depends on how big you want to make your Paper Mache heart.
+My heart was approx—30 cm (12 inches) at its widest point.